Browse by Topic

 We recommend that the printer and part-cleaning work areas are well ventilated, within a manufacturing or laboratory environment.
 At this time, we discourage at-home or in-office printing of COR photopolymer products.

-COR Alpha and COR Black require a thermal post-cure.
+COR photopolymers require a thermal post-cure.
 Review our validated and exploratory post-curing options here.

 For long-term storage, we recommend cold storage.
 Read more about storage.